-The obvious first question is, does the watch go on your right wrist or on the left?
+The obvious first question is, does the watch go on your right wrist or on your left?
 Since this is the most basic detail to figure out, you would think that there would be a hard and fast rule.
 Alas, nothing can be that easy.

 Wearing your watch on your non-dominant hand frees you up to see what time it is while you’re doing whatever you’re doing with your dominant hand.
-No one wants to accidently dump their drink on their shirt because they wanted to check the time.
+No one wants to accidentally dump their drink on their shirt because they wanted to check the time.
 There, it’s settled.
 Isn’t it?

 Well, not so fast.
 For one, some people prefer to wear their watch on their dominant hand for purposes of comfort or functionality.
 If you’ve already got your dominant hand extended to tighten a screw or change the channel, all it takes is the slightest twist of the wrist to see the time.

 Most people do seem to prefer wearing their watch on their non-dominant hand, but it’s not exactly a rule.
 Either way, though, it’s clear that the question involves more than just choosing right or left.